 10 Investment Property Loans and Financing Alternatives

-For a $100,000 rental property, for example, you may need $30,000 or more just to close on the property and make necessary repairs before renting it out.
-A simple and common way to evaluate a potential rental property is known as the “one percent rule.”
+For a $100,000 rental property, for example, be prepared to spend $30,000 or more — that's just for closing costs and pre-rental repairs A simple and common way to evaluate a potential rental property is known as the “one percent rule.”
 This states that if the gross monthly rent — prior to expenses — earned from the property is equivalent to at least one percent of the purchase price, it’s an opportunity worth exploring.

 FHA Multi-unit Financing

-Portfolio loans are mortgages that are not intended to be sold on the secondary market.
-They are offered by private lenders, who may be community banks or credit unions, or mortgage brokers.
+Portfolio loans open the door to tailored financing for your investment property.
+Offered by private lenders like community banks, credit unions, or mortgage brokers, these loans break free from the restrictions of the secondary market.offered by private lenders, who may be community banks or credit unions, or mortgage brokers.
 They may be attractive due to their flexibility on term, down payment, and length, and interest rate along with their relatively lenient requirements.
-On the other hand, this lenient criteria often means that borrowers may have to stomach higher interest rates, higher fees, prepayment penalties, and even balloon payments; this means that you’ll be stuck paying the full balance at the end of the short-term loan.
+On the other hand, this lenient criteria often means that borrowers may have to stomach higher interest rates, higher fees, prepayment penalties, and even balloon payments; this means that you’ll have the full balance to pay at the end of the short-term loan.

 Also known as a “hard money” loan, these specialized fix-and-flip loans typically come with short terms (a few years or less), interest rates that average 10–15%, and points.
 One advantage is that there aren’t as many restrictions or hurdles to deal with as traditional loans; lenders also may determine the amount you can borrow by looking at the home’s after-repaired value.